ibm-cloud-docs/cis/glb-origin-pools.md

 ## Fallback pool
 {: #fallback-pool}

+A fallback pool is the lowest-priority pool in a load balancer configuration.
+It receives traffic when higher-priority pools are unavailable and can also receive traffic during normal operation depending on the selected traffic-steering mode.
+It is not limited to error handling.

+Traffic distribution to a fallback pool depends on the configured traffic‑steering mode and the priority that is assigned to each pool.
+Under certain configurations, the fallback pool can receive traffic even when other pools are healthy.

-The origin pool with the lowest priority (the largest number) is the designated "fallback pool."
-When all pools for a region are down, traffic is routed to the fallback pool, regardless of its health.
+The fallback pool is defined as the origin pool with the lowest priority, which is represented by the highest numerical value.
+This designation determines its role when other pools become unavailable.
+When all primary pools for a region are unavailable, traffic is directed to the fallback pool.
+This routing occurs regardless of the fallback pool’s health state.

-When all pools are disabled, the fallback pool is not available.
+If all pools are disabled, the fallback pool is not available.
 {: note}